Shouree/storm-http-framework/doc/03-Basic_Storm/03-Global_variables.md

 There are two possible ways of solving the problem: either declare `foo` to execute on the `Compiler` thread as well, or provide an accessor to the global variable that executes on `Compiler`.
-The reason for Storm being strict in this case is that global variables usually need some kind of synchronization (eg. initialize the first time only, keeping multiple variables up to date).
+The reason for Storm being strict in this case is that global variables usually need some kind of synchronization (e.g. initialize the first time only, keeping multiple variables up to date).
 Enforcing access only from a single thread means that Storm encourages writing accessors that handle the synchronization properly, hopefully avoiding many cases of missing synchronization.